Building GIMP

 Preparing for Building

-Choose a place to install everything, and set a variable to pointing to it.
+After you installed all the dependencies, choose a place to safely install everything you will build, and set a custom environment variable pointing to it.

 babl and GEGL